Opinion | Why Democrats are divided on who gets stimulus checks

 - If we keep control we’ll be able to do more of the things you want to do.
 If we lose control, we won’t be able to do anything.
 And we’ll be helping the economy in the process.
 What’s not to like?

-There’s something else to note, which is that the $75,000/$150,000 threshold was used in the previous rounds of relief/stimulus, in the original CARES Act last spring and the smaller bill passed in December.
+There’s something else to note, which is that the $75,000/$150,000 threshold was used in the previous rounds of relief/stimulus, in the original Cares Act last spring and the smaller bill passed in December.
 If you didn’t get a check then, you probably aren’t expecting one now.
 But if you did get a check then and you don’t get one now after seeing a whole bunch of news coverage about this new round of checks, you’ll probably be pretty disappointed.

 And there are millions of people who would fall into the gap that Manchin and Republicans want to open.
 If the political will is there to give them a gift they’ll be thankful for, and it’ll help the economy to boot, why wouldn’t you do it?